zowe/docs-site/docs/guides/libertyAPI.md

 ##  Zowe API Architecture Overview

-Much of the Zowe infrastructure builds upon functionality provided by different applications and systsmes in z/OS some of which are microservices deployed on a Liberty server running on the Z system.
+Much of the Zowe infrastructure builds upon functionality provided by different applications and systems in z/OS some of which are microservices deployed on a Liberty server running on the Z system.
 As an example Zowe can access z/OSMF services that are aggregated with other functionality that provides new or more comprehensive functionality that allows new services to be created that also benefit from single-sign using **Lightweight Third Party** Authentication (LTPA) keys and centralized logging functions.

 The API for Zowe is written in Java utilizing JAX-RS: Java API for RESTful Web Services (JAX-RS).
 JAX-RS uses Java annotations to simplify the development and deployment of web service clients and endpoints and ultimately become rendered into swagger interfaces.